stufield/stufield/articles/class-imbalance.md

-# Simulation Highlighting Effect of Class Imbalance on Prediction Accuracy
+# Effect of Class Imbalance on Prediction Accuracy
-#### This is somewhat frightening: a cautionary tail of balance
+### somewhat frightening: a cautionary tail of balance

 Stu Field